 Many businesses provide employees with a series of benefits as part of their employment.
 While benefits are often seen as exclusive to larger companies, they can help give your business a leg up, even if you own a small business.

-Obviously, to hire a new employee you will have to get the word out.
-While posting a sign that says “now hiring” on your store front window can certainly be helpful, this isn’t always an effective way to let people know.
+To hire a new employee you will have to get the word out about the job opening.
+While posting a sign that says “now hiring” on your storefront window can certainly be helpful, this isn’t always an effective way to let people know.
 Typically, you’ll want to post the opening on popular job boards.

 Writing a posting can be difficult.
-You’ll want to make sure that you are detailed in listing what exactly you are looking for in a new employee.
-Remember, to attract the top talent for a particular position, you have to make sure people reading the job listing actually understand the job and its circumstances.
+You’ll want to make sure that you are detailed in your job description and listing what exactly you are looking for in a new employee.
+Remember, to attract the top talent for a particular position, you have to make sure people reading the job listing understand the job and its circumstances.

 Consider describing the work environment and the ideal traits for your ideal employee, and make sure to bullet point the key skills required and the key responsibilities your new hire will have.
-Most businesses don’t include the employee’s salary in job postings, but do what works best for yours.
+Most businesses don’t include the employee’s salary in job postings but do what works best for you.

 Additionally, remember to keep an open mind as to who you are looking to hire.
 For example, there has been a growing trend in recent years for businesses to focus on hiring young employees exclusively with the idea of bringing fresh, youthful opinions and perspectives to the workplace.
 However, older workers often have more experience and better workplace temperaments.
 So don’t move too fast to discount them.